Top

 Fentanyl addiction can also take a toll on an individual’s psychological well-being.
 Chronic users often become preoccupied with obtaining more drugs and avoiding withdrawal symptoms, which can lead to significant life disruption and social isolation from family and friends.
 Additionally, abusing fentanyl over time increases an individual’s risk of experiencing an overdose or other medical emergencies such as heart attack or stroke.

-Our fentanyl addiction treatment program is designed to effectively combat the short- and long-term health consequences of this drug.
-Our program includes medically assisted, professionally supervised detoxication combined with a robust mix of evidence-based treatments.
+Our fentanyl addiction treatment program is designed to address the short- and long-term health consequences of this drug.
+Our program includes medically assisted, professionally supervised detoxification combined with a robust mix of evidence-based treatments.

 The Dangers of Going "Cold Turkey"